stimulus-components/stimulus-components/content/docs/stimulus-sortable.md

 ### With AJAX call

-If you're using [Rails UJS](https://github.com/rails/rails/tree/master/actionview/app/assets/javascripts) in your application, you can add an url as data-attribute on every items to perform an AJAX call to update the new position.
+If you're using [@rails/request.js](https://github.com/rails/request.js) in your application, you can add an url as data-attribute on every items to perform an AJAX call to update the new position automatically on drop.

 ```erb
 <ul data-controller="sortable" data-sortable-resource-name-value="todo">